 Tips to Maximize Your Car Donation Tax Deducation

 Car Donation Wizard wants donors to know that donating a car to charity not only helps the organization fund worthwhile research and activities, but you also may be eligible to claim a tax deduction for your charitable contribution.
 Here are some car donation tax tips:

-You can donate to any 501c3 charity but they need a car program to legally process your donation.
+You can donate to any 501(c)(3) charity but they need a car program to legally process your donation.
 Beware of ‘charities’ where you don’t see their good works in your community.
 Many car donation companies that claim to support kids or kars are often deceiving well-intended donors with cute websites and jingles.
-For more information on these unscrupulous operations, you can access useful information through: Charity Watch
+For more information on these unscrupulous operations, you can access useful information through the Charity Watch website.

 Make sure the charity is eligible to receive tax-deductible contributions.
 The most common types of qualified organizations are section 501(c)(3) organizations, such as charitable, educational, or religious organizations.
-Visit IRS Charity Serach to search for registered charities.
+Visit the IRS Charity Search to search for registered charities.
 Car Donation Wizard only works with esteemed, 501(c)(3) non-profit organizations.

 YES.
 Be sure that you get a receipt from the charity for your car donation.
-IRS rules require that all donors recive a charity reciept or IRS form 1098c for thier car donation.
+IRS rules require that all donors receive a charity receipt or IRS form 1098c for their car donation.
 Car Donation Wizard delivers the charity tax receipt for your records following the sale of your vehicle.

 Do I need a 8283 for my car donation?